sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/500 - computed-field-methods/140 - split.md

 title: "Split"
 hidden: false
 ---
 Returns one of the components of a field's string output after splitting it with a delimiter.
-A common use case for this method is to discard unwanted data from a field.
+Common use cases for this method include discarding unwanted data from a field's output,  separating output from one field into multiple fields.

 Parameters
 ====